-The dashed curve in Fig. 2 shows a predicted asymmetry for the proton calculated with the simplified model of Eq.
+The dashed curve in Fig. 2 shows a predicted asymmetry for the proton calculated with the simplified (DIS) model of Eq.
 (6) at the average Q^2 of this proposal.
 Because there are no empirical models that describe σ_n/σ_p in the resonance region for a free neutron, we made a rough guess using a resonance region fit to σ_p divided by a DIS fit to σ_p , normalized to unity at the peak of the $\Delta(1232)$ resonance.
 While this fit may have little to do with reality (except at the Δ peak), it does give an idea of the approximate size and width of the likely oscillations around the full DIS prediction of the asymmetry (Eq.
 10 with a standard set of PDFs), shown as the solid curve.

+An extraction of the ratio σ_n/σ_p , using proton and deuteron data, was also used to predict the asymmetry on the proton (Figure 9).
+This is a more realistic model for the magnitude of A_H , but the fact that the neutron has to be extracted from the deuteron leads to a significant washing out of the neutron strength, and thus uncertainty in the detailed resonance structure.
 Once the results of the BONUS experiment in Hall B are analyzed, it will be possible to have a much more realistic prediction for the free neutron to proton cross section ratio.
-In any case, it is clear that the predictions shown in Fig. 2 are of similar magnitude, when averaged over resonance structure.
+In any case, while the details of the resonance structure may not be reliable in this extraction, it is clear that the predictions shown in Fig. 9 are of similar magnitude, when averaged over resonance structure.
 This may be a manifestation of quark-hadron duality, as discussed in the next section.

-FIG. 2: Full DIS prediction (solid curve) and simplified resonance region prediction (dashed curve) for the normalized proton asymmetry at the average $Q^2 = 0.8 \text{ GeV}^2$ of this proposal.
+FIG. 2: Full DIS prediction (dashed curve) and simplified resonance region prediction (solid curve) for the normalized proton asymmetry at the average $Q^2 = 0.8 \text{ GeV}^2$ of this proposal.